USAG Benelux Best Warrior Competition

-U.S. Army Sgt.
-Michael Sanabria with U.S. Army Garrison Benelux (Brunssum), prepares an adhesive bandage on casualty during the Best Warrior Competition, on Chièvres Air Base, Belgium, Jan.
+U.S. Army Pfc.
+Arnando Smith assigned to U.S Army Garrison Benelux (Chièvres), trains on Chemical Biological Radiological Nuclear exercise during the Best Warrior Competition, on Chièvres Air Base, Belgium, Jan.
 26, 2021.
-(U.S. Army photo by Henri Cambier)
+(U.S. Army photo by Pascal Demeuldre)

 |Date Taken: